 Pest description and damage The adult shothole borer is a brownish-black beetle about 0.08 inch long.
 The larvae are white, legless, and about 0.16 inch long.
-When the numerous beetles emerge, the bark looks like it had been hit by buckshot.
-These beetles are primarily a problem on injured or stressed plants, but healthy trees growing adjacent to blocks of neglected trees also may be attacked.
+When the numerous beetles emerge, the bark takes on a shothole appearance.
+These beetles are primarily a problem on injured or stressed plants, but healthy trees growing adjacent to blocks of neglected trees are attacked.

 For biology, life history, monitoring and management